Empower Your Practice

 Essential Features for the Best Medical Inventory Management Software

-- Expiration date tracking with automated alerts protects both patient safety and your bottom line.
-The system monitors shelf life for all time-sensitive items and generates warnings as expiration dates approach.
-Staff receive notifications to use older stock first, following proper FIFO (first in, first out) protocols.
+• Expiration date tracking with automated alerts protects both patient safety and your bottom line.
+Staff receive notifications to use older stock first, following proper FIFO protocols.

 For high-value items like specialised medical devices or biologics, the cost savings from preventing expiration-related losses alone can justify the software investment.

-- Comprehensive reporting capabilities transform raw inventory data into actionable intelligence.
-Look for systems that offer pre-built reports for common needs:
+• Comprehensive reporting capabilities transform raw inventory data into actionable intelligence.
+Look for systems that offer pre-built reports for stock valuation, turnover rates, and usage by department.
+Stock 3

 Integration with NHS, EHR, and Pathology Systems